pawl/nightmare_forms/README.md

 * Mostly same as "Client-side forms w/ jQuery" except with Vue.js on the front-end.

 #### Pros
 * More maintainable than jQuery, because it automatically keeps the DOM/HTML in sync with your javascript objects.
-Two-way binding/reactive programming makes things easier to refactor.
-It also encourages you to make things in a more testable way by making you break your code into components and not use global variables.
+Two-way binding/reactive programming and being able to reference js objects from templates makes things easier to refactor and doesn't require nearly as much selector and DOM/HTML manipulation code.
+Vue's component structure also encourages you to make things in a more testable way by making you break your code into components and not use global variables.
 Vue-cli also helps set up linting, ES6 transpiling, webpack, and live reloading for a better development experience.
   * See: https://dev.to/tsanak/make-your-life-easier-with-vuejs-4mj5

 #### Cons